segmentio/segment-docs/src/connections/destinations/catalog/actions-cordial/index.md

 [Cordial](https://cordial.com/) is an all-in-one marketing platform that enables brands to collect, normalize, and activate real-time data from anywhere in your technology stack to create and deliver tailored messages that flex and adapt to changing customer signals.

+> info "Good to know"
-> **Good to know**: This page is about the [Actions-framework](/docs/connections/destinations/actions/) Cordial Segment destination.
+> This page is about the [Actions-framework](/docs/connections/destinations/actions/) Cordial Segment destination.
 There's also a page about the [non-Actions Cordial destination](/docs/connections/destinations/catalog/cordialio/).
-Both of these destinations receives data from Segment.
+Both of these destinations receive data from Segment.

 ## Benefits of Cordial (Actions) vs Cordial Classic